birla/amazing-rabbit-66faf/index.md

       # Fresh, hygienically grown sprouts and wheat flour

-      Support local farmers by purchasing freshly grown sprouts and flour made from select sprouted wheat.
+      Made in Jaipur, our freshly grown sprouts and flour made from select sprouted wheat is now available for purchase.
     actions:
       - title: See all items
         url: /store